-Steppe Gold aims to maintain a safe and healthy work environment that is based on mutual respect, fairness, and integrity.
+Steppe Gold aims to maintain a safe and healthy work environment that is based on mutual respect, fairness and integrity.
 To achieve this, we:

-- > Do not tolerate discriminatory conduct in the workplace. - > Provide a fair and non-discriminatory employee grievance system. - Value diversity and treat all employees and contractors fairly, providing equal opportunity at all levels of the organization without bias. - > Provide fair compensation and gratuity based on performance. - > Enforce a drug and alcohol-free workplace, and - > Recognize the right of employees to freedom of association.
+- > Do not tolerate discriminatory conduct in the workplace. - > Provide a fair and non-discriminatory employee grievance system.

+- Value diversity and treat all employees and contractors fairly, providing equal opportunity at all levels of the organization without bias. - > Provide fair compensation and gratuity based on performance. - > Enforce a drug and alcohol-free workplace. - > Recognize the right of employees to freedom of association.

-Recognize the right of employees to freedom of association.
-The above principles are enforced through relevant policies, regulations, and procedures such as Human Resource Policy, Transparent Relationship Policy, Disciplinary Policy, Internal Rules of the Company, Remuneration Procedure, Annual Leave Procedure, Recruitment Procedure, and Long-Term Roster Regulation.
+The above principles are enforced through relevant policies, regulations and procedures such as our Human Resource Policy, Transparent Relationship Policy, Disciplinary Policy, Internal Rules of the Company, Remuneration Procedure, Annual Leave Procedure, Recruitment Procedure and Long-Term Roster Regulation.

-As at December 31, 2023, the Company and its wholly owned subsidiaries employed 275 individuals, along with an additional
+As at December 31, 2024, the Company and its wholly owned subsidiaries employed 210 individuals.